 10. Measured and appropriate emotional support

 Sometimes carers need very specific emotional support.
-Your carers’ centre will have qualified staff who can support you in the way that you need.
+Carers’ centre will have qualified staff who can support us in the way that we need.

 What does the carers’ centre mean to me?